advance100/doc_webpack/internal-webpack-plugins.md

 ### `optimize/OccurenceOrderPlugin(preferEntry)`

-Order the modules and chunks by occurence.
+Order the modules and chunks by occurrence.
 This saves space, because often referenced modules and chunks get smaller ids.

 `preferEntry` If true, references in entry chunks have higher priority